LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

    <table>
       <tr><th>First Name</th><th>Middle Name</th><th>Last Name</th></tr>
    <?lasso
-      // the primary value is given to us as the first parameter local(usersAry = #1)
+      // The primary value is given to us as the first parameter local(usersAry = #1)

-      // start outputting HTML for each user with user in #usersAry
+      // Start outputting HTML for each user with user in #usersAry
       do {^
          '<tr><td>' + #user->firstName + '</td>